-Director of Women's Basketball Administration and Operations Willette White is in her seventh season on the University of Utah staff, bringing over 30 years of experience to the Utes.
+Director of Women's Basketball Administration and Operations Willette White is in her eighth season on the University of Utah staff, bringing over 30 years of experience to the Utes.

 White spent eight seasons at Washington prior to her stint at UCLA.
 During her time in Seattle, the Huskies compiled a 181-59 record (.754), won three conference titles, and reached the NCAA Tournament seven times.
-In 1990, the Huskies were conference co-champs, earned a top seed in the NCAA Mideast Region, finished with a school-record 28 wins, and were ranked third in the nation at the end of the year, for the team's highest ranking ever.
+In 1990 the Huskies were Pac-10 co-champs, earned a top seed in the NCAA Tournament Mideast Region, finished with a school-record 28 wins and were ranked third in the nation at the end of the year.
 The Huskies handed national champion Stanford its only loss of the season.